 The rate of the onset of overdose symptoms is often rapid.
 In some cases, heroin overdose can be fatal in a matter of minutes.

 Substance Use Disorder and Heroin Addiction Treatment at Green Mountain Treatment Center

-Nestled in the White Mountains of New Hampshire, Green Mountain Treatment Center is a well-regarded substance use disorder and addiction residential treatment center providing comprehensive recovery and rehab services, including for people with heroin addiction.
+Nestled in the White Mountains of New Hampshire, Green Mountain Treatment Center is a our flagship substance use disorder and addiction residential treatment center that provides comprehensive recovery and rehab services, including those battling a heroin addiction.
 Located in the peaceful community of Effingham, New Hampshire, Green Mountain Treatment Center is a comprehensive residential treatment facility that provides individualized rehab plans for each program participant.

 Green Mountain Treatment Center is designed for men and women over the age 18.
 The gender-separate program is founded on a 12-step curriculum that is closely integrated with different types of evidence-based therapies.

 Individualized case plans are crucial elements of treatment at Green Mountain Treatment Center.
 Each resident has a treatment team that includes dedicated case managers, master’s-level and licensed clinicians, and 12-step program facilitators.

 Treatment modalities at Green Mountain Treatment Center include individual therapy together with group processes.
 The ultimate objective is to ascertain the causes that underpin a substance use disorder or heroin addiction.

 In addition, residents at Green Mountain Treatment Center have access to different holistic therapies such as: